stephenkettley/email-subscribe-card-tailwind/README.md

-# email-subscribe-card-tailwind
+# Email Subscribe Card

-An email subscribe card built to practice TailwindCSS.
+An email subscribe card built using TailwindCSS.